 - Scarcity: The less available a resource, the more we want it.

 - Liking: The more we like people, the more we want to say yes to them.

 - Social Proof: We look to others to guide our behavior.

 8. Selective Disregard & Change Blindness

-This most obvious example of selective disregard is banner blindness, where users have become so accustomed to ignoring online advertising they couldn’t tell you if the website they surfed five minutes prior had ads or not.
+This most apparent example of selective disregard is banner blindness.
+Users have become so accustomed to ignoring online advertising that they can’t tell you if the website they surfed five minutes prior had ads.
 Selective disregard applies to more than just advertising, users often gloss over anything that doesn’t appear related to their task.
 Sometimes users will miss critical elements because designers have strayed from convention.
 Because the search form doesn’t look like a search form, the mind ignores it and continues.
 All elements should be clearly labeled for usability and follow conventions matching the user’s expectations.

 9. Progress Disclosure

 Furthermore, when learning is required, most people have a limit to the information that can be absorbed in one sitting.
-This means if you overwhelm someone with too much information, their eyes will likely glaze over, and their attention divert elsewhere.
+If you overwhelm someone with too much information, their eyes will likely glaze over, and their attention will divert elsewhere.
 Remember that sinking feeling in your stomach when you visit a website with a seemingly endless page length?
 That’s the overwhelm I speak of.